-BMW X3 hybrid costs, insurance, warranty & tax
+BMW X3 hybrid running costs, insurance, warranty & tax

 As ever with plug-in hybrids, the BMW X3 makes the most sense for company-car owners, but runs its diesel counterpart close